FTP2018/HelloWorld/README.md

 Companies Without Female Leaders are Fundamentally Flawed

 ## TLDR
-Sexism persists in the tech industry.
+Sexism persists in the tech industry and has a disproportionate impact on women from  marginalized or underrepresented groups (such as women of color).
 Culture comes from the top, and the only way to stop sexism and prevent future #MeToo moments is to increase the number of women in leadership positions.
 Add a comment on the [pledge](https://github.com/FTP2018/HelloWorld/issues/5) with your handle as a show of support and a pledge to not interview at or take a job working for companies that don’t have women in 50% of top leadership positions.
 This is not a call to quit your current job, but to ensure that your next job is at a more equitable company.

 ## Pledge
   Add a comment to the [pledge](https://github.com/FTP2018/HelloWorld/issues/5) as a show of support/solidarity.
 Feel free to tell your story or just sign with your github handle.
   * To not interview with such companies
   * To not take a job working for such companies<sup>1</sup>

-If you work at a particularly egregious offender (0-1 women at the top level) or are just excited to have an opportunity to work at a company where women’s voices are heard, there will be a networking event on October 30th.
+If you work at a particularly egregious offender (0-1 women at the top level) or are just excited to have an opportunity to work at a company where women’s voices are heard, there will be an networking event in early November.
 Email network@ftp2018.com for a calendar invite with more details!

 If you are a company interested in attending (and 50% of your top level leadership team is female), feel free to email contact@ftp2018.com.